josephinoo/taugeomectic/README.md

 TauGeometric relies heavily on the Scipy Stack, as it uses the Porespy library.
 Make sure you get Python 3.6+ version.

+Once you've installed Conda, you can then install TauGeometric.
+It is available on the Python Package Index and can be installed by typing the following at the conda prompt:

+    pip install taugeometric
+or

     git clone https://github.com/eljosephavila123/taugeomectic.git

 Create the virtual environment[]